Capstone-Projects-2022-Spring/project-lexicallearner/lexical-learner/README.md

 # React Web File Structure Message

 For readability and organization, for each component and page we should put them in the corresponding folder: 'components' folder, and 'pages' folder, respectively.
+All components or pages should have its css files placed with them.
+For instance, Home page folder should have Home react element and its css file.

 If anyone has better suggestion, please share it.